ALievre/5ISS_Portfolio/src/data/tabs/innovation_humanity.md

     <details style="text-indent: 10%;">
         <summary style="color: #9c56c2">Polling the students about their sport training course</summary>
         <p style="text-indent: 10%; margin-left: 10%; text-align: justify;">
-            Instead of doing the sport internship because of medical issue, I had to write a report about the remarks the general opinions of the participants.
+            Instead of doing the sport internship because of medical issue, I had to write a report about the general opinions of the participants.
 I created a poll to ask the students questions about their expectations, their integration to the group, the progress of the internship, their global feelings and the possible improvements.
 You can find the report in the following link:
             <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/appn_report.pdf">APPN Report</a>
         </p>
     </details>